DoorDool/TicTacToe/README.md

 <img src="https://github.com/DoorDool/TicTacToe/blob/master/app/src/main/res/drawable/Layout.png" width="300">

 If player one click on a button, a cross will appeaer.
-If player two click on a button, a circle will appear.
-When one of the players has claim the whole row, column or diagonal, he has won.
+After that it's the computers turn and that will be cost three seconds.
-When all the buttons are clicked and nobody won, it is a draw.
+When you clicked on the reset button the game is over and all the buttons are empty again.
-If the game is over, you can click on the 'new game' button and all de buttons will be empty again.
+When you or the computer win or it is a draw you can't click on a button anymore and have to reset the game.

 You can also rotate your mobile phone and the app will adapt.